Skip to Main Content

 In 2017, English teacher Brandon Coon founded Frederick High’s first literary magazine The Frederick Dreamcatcher.
 The Dreamcatcher created its first issue after holding a scary story contest that has now become a Frederick tradition.
 The Dreamcatcher went on to publish the artwork, photography, and creative writing of the students and staff of Frederick.

 A year after the founding of The Dreamcatcher, Mr. Coon and Frederick student Shawn Rose (’20) revived the student newspaper as The Frederick Scout.
-This second iteration of the newspaper started as a small after-school club with Rose as its first Editor-in-chief.
+This second iteration of the newspaper started as a small after-school club with Rose as its first editor-in-chief.
 The Scout reused the old Warrior Scout masthead, and it published movie reviews, sports stories, and student life stories each month on a homemade website.

 Interest grew in the new newspaper over the spring of 2019, resulting in the formation of a new journalism class.
 The after-school club of students became the Frederick chapter of Quill and Scroll, and the Journalism class became the new staff of the paper.
 Frederick partnered with School Newspapers Online to develop a fully functional news production site.
 Publication increased to five stories per week right before the start of the 2020 COVID-19 pandemic.
 The Scout then became a vital lifeline for students, using its new social media to give pandemic updates.